telerik/kendo-ui-core/docs/web/spreadsheet/overview.md

 # Spreadsheet Overview

-[Kendo UI Spreadsheet widget](http://demos.telerik.com/kendo-ui/spreadsheet/index) allows editing and visualization of tabular data with a variety of cell formatting options, styles and themes.
+The [Kendo UI Spreadsheet widget](http://demos.telerik.com/kendo-ui/spreadsheet/index) allows editing and visualization of tabular data with a variety of cell formatting options, styles and themes.
 Out of the box, the Spreadsheet supports:

 * Multiple sheets
 * Excel like selection and active cell